Unity-Technologies/ml-agents/README.md

 team at ml-agents@unity3d.com.

 ## Releases
-The current version of the release is 0.14.0.
+The latest release is 0.14.0.
 Previous releases can be found below:

 | **Version** | **Source** | **Documentation** | **Download** |
 |:-------:|:------:|:-------------:|:-------:|